tl-ecosystem/tlang/README.md

-# PyTlang
+# TLang

 WIP : [TODO](docs/todo.md)

-A programming interpreted language created using Python.
+A programming interpreted language created using Python (pronounced: tlank).
 A fun little project.

 To run a script written in tlang you need to type in the terminal: